Bruno Mars triumphs at Grammys; Jay-Z is biggest loser

 TIME‘S UP AND TRUMP

 On the red carpet, dozens of musicians wore or held white roses to support women’s equality and freedom from sexual harassment, a theme echoed on stage in an emotional performance by pop singer Kesha of her single “Praying.”
-[L2N1PO03V]

 Actress and singer Janelle Monae said the music business had to address issues of equal pay for women, abuse of power and harassment.